wwachira/homes-app/README.md

   `ng serve`

+  ## Incase of challenges setting up your local directory
+  (To push a project from your local machine [using eg VS Code] to GitHub)
-  ## git remote set-url origin https://github.com/username/repo-name.git
+- git remote set-url origin https://github.com/username/repo-name.git
-use the above to reset your terminal if it brings an error of your original: git remote add origin https://github.com/username/repo-name.git then push using below command
+use the above to reset your terminal if it brings an error of your local: git remote add origin https://github.com/username/repo-name.git then push using below command
-## git push -u origin main
+- git push -u origin main